 are receiving other biologic medicines, monoclonal antibodies or IV infusions of cyclophosphamide (Cytoxan).

 have or have had any type of cancer.

 are pregnant or plan to become pregnant.
 It is not known if BENLYSTA will harm your unborn baby.
 Tell your healthcare professional if you become pregnant during your treatment with BENLYSTA.

 are breastfeeding or plan to breastfeed.
 It is not known if BENLYSTA passes into your breast milk.
 You and your healthcare professional should decide if you will receive BENLYSTA or breastfeed.
 You should not do both.

 Women of childbearing age should use adequate birth control measures while taking BENLYSTA and for at least four months after their final treatment with BENLYSTA.

 Remember to tell your healthcare professional about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.

 Possible side effects of BENLYSTA

-Allergic (hypersensitivity) and infusion reactions.
-Serious reactions can happen on the day of or the day after receiving BENLYSTA and may cause death.
-Tell your healthcare professional right away if you have any of the following symptoms of a reaction: itching; swelling of the face, lips, mouth, tongue, or throat; trouble breathing; anxiousness; low blood pressure; dizziness or fainting; headache; nausea; or skin rash, redness, or swelling.
+Allergic (hypersensitivity) and infusion reactions: Serious allergic or infusion reactions can happen on the day of or days after receiving BENLYSTA and may cause death.
+Your healthcare provider will watch you closely while you are receiving BENLYSTA and after your infusion for signs of a reaction.
+Allergic reactions can sometimes be delayed; tell your healthcare professional right away if you have any of the following symptoms of a reaction: itching; swelling of the face, lips, mouth, tongue, or throat; trouble breathing; anxiousness; low blood pressure; dizziness or fainting; headache; nausea; or skin rash, redness, or swelling.
 Tell your healthcare professional or get emergency medical help right away if you have any of these symptoms.